bfam/bfam/ISSUES.md

 ## material projection stability
 Check stability if projected material properties are used.

-## boundary conditions
-Fix it so that multiple boundary conditions can be handled

 ## communicator prefix
 need to pass field prefix through to the get / put functions